Eschatologue/CM_wiki/docs/class/rogue/soulknife.md

 ### Level 3: Psychic Blades

 You can manifest your psionic power as shimmering blades of psychic energy.
-Whenever you take the Attack action, you can manifest a psychic blade from your free hand and make the attack with that blade.
+Whenever you take the **:rsc-a: Attack**{ .rsc } action, you can manifest a psychic blade from your free hand and make the attack with that blade.
 The magic blade has traits in the Psychic Blades table.

 ##### Psychic Blades